radixdlt/scrypto-challenges/1-exchanges/hareswap/demo/README.md

 ## Other Details

 * `baseline.sh` - sets up accounts and things not specific to HareSwap but required for the demos.
-                  Includes hardcoded values instead of parsing resim out.
-It may break in the future.
+                  Includes hardcoded values instead of parsing resim output.
 * `logging.sh` - makes the text output a little prettier
+* `maker*_setup.sh` - common setup work for Makers
+* `helper/` - a package with blueprint to airdrop an NFT for the demos since `resim new-token-fixed` does not work with NFTs

 ## Limitations